 Updated August 17, 2016

-In his fourth season as a member of head coach Jim Margraff's staff and first as offensive coordinator is Greg Chimera, a 2009 Johns Hopkins graduate and a four-year member of the Blue Jay football team during his time at Homewood.
+In his sixth season as a member of head coach Jim Margraff's staff and first as offensive coordinator is Greg Chimera, a 2009 Johns Hopkins graduate and a four-year member of the Blue Jay football team during his time at Homewood.